Nice to meet you.

 SAM software manages only software assets and not the management of IT hardware such as workstations and servers.

-SAM software help businesses:
+SAM software helps businesses:

 • Maintain compliance and prevent unanticipated software compliance expenses